emiruzun0/Java-Exercises/README.md

 - `Recursion` Class: Contains three recursive methods - factorial, fibonacci, and isPalindrome.
 - `Main` Class: Demonstrates the functionality of the recursive methods.

+# Binary Search Tree

+This Java project implements a Binary Search Tree (BST) data structure and its fundamental operations.

+## Classes:

+- `BinarySearchTree`: Implements a BST with insertion, deletion, searching, and traversals.
+- `Main` : Demonstrates BST operations.